GNMH Services and Facilities Updates

 - We are asking for your patience when you arrive.
 For everyone’s safety we must allow time between patient appointments to allow for cleaning.

-Most services continue to be offered outside of the office through Telehealth.
+Many services continue to be offered outside of the office through Telehealth.
 When your appointment is scheduled, you may have an option of coming into the office or speaking to your provider through video or telephone.
 Please call us at (603) 889-6147 if you need to verify if your appointment is via telephone, video or in the office.

 Nuevos Números de Teléfono para Personas que No Hablan Inglés